Shipping - Application Website

 Solution

-To identify the current gaps and redesign a simplified and improved user experience for the end-users.
+Identify current gaps through usability evaluation, then redesign a simplified and improved user experience addressing the identified issues

 My Role